-- File path: Click the file icon to the right to open a file browser and select the LUT file you wish to apply to the layer. - Opacity: Reducing the opacity decreases the intensity of the LUT filter.
+- File path: Click the file icon to the right to open a file browser and select the LUT file you wish to apply to the layer.
+Once a file is selected, all LUTS within the same directory are loaded into the LUT menu for easy access. - Opacity: Reducing the opacity decreases the intensity of the LUT filter.